Work

 Be obvious

 Don’t make customers hunt for the size guide.
 Sizing information should be located on the product detail page (PDP), near where the customer selects size.
 Many brands provide a link to a pop-up sizing chart; another simple solution is to add the sizing chart as one of the product photos in the image gallery.
+For products like furniture and appliances, include product dimensions on the PDP!
+Don’t require customers to download and read the product manual.

 Add more details or instructions